top of page

 What can dance do against rising loneliness and mental health problems in young people?

-• June 2022: International Conference on Social Identity and Health (ICSIH-5)
+• June 2022: International Conference on Social Identity and Health (ICSIH-5), UK

 Social alignment and mental wellbeing in the pandemic

-• January 2022: Budapest CEU Conference on Cognitive Development
+• January 2022: Budapest CEU Conference on Cognitive Development, Hungary

 Chicken and egg?
 Unravelling the links between over-imitation and social affiliation